 Here are some of the competitive swimming facts:

-- Swimming is one of the best all-body workouts because it works out your entire upper and lower body, as well as your core.
+• Swimming is one of the best full-body workouts because it works out your entire upper and lower body, as well as your core.

-- The average breaststroke swimmer travels around 52 feet per cycle, totals 120 feet for one length in an international swimming pool (25 meters).
+• The average breaststroke swimmer travels around 52 feet per cycle, totaling 120 feet for one length in an international outdoor swimming pool (25 meters).
 This equals two lengths on either side of their lane or four lengths in total per lap.
-In comparison, freestyle swimmers only need 25 yards (four cycles) to complete 100 yards (.91 miles), so they are much faster than other strokes when covering longer distances.
+In comparison, freestyle swimmers only need 25 yards (four cycles) to complete 100 yards (.91 miles), so they are much faster than other freestyle strokes when covering longer distances.

 Therefore, swimming is beneficial because it burns calories without any extra work required like running would need (because running does not use as many muscles).